salesforce/eslint-plugin-lwc/docs/processors/ssr.md

 ### **Usage**

-The processor onlyt lints js files of ssrable components i.e component has the appropriate capabilities defiend in metadata (`js-meta.xml`) file.
+The processor only lints JS files of SSR-capable components, i.e components that have the appropriate capabilities defined in metadata (`js-meta.xml` file).

 **Example:**